 - Fit and Lifespan Dictate Effectiveness: A helmet's safety features are useless without a proper fit.
 Ensure your helmet is snug and level, and commit to replacing it after any fall or every five years, as its protective materials degrade over time.

-Cowboy Helmet vs. Cowboy Hat: What's the Difference?
+Cowboy Helmet vs. Cowboy Hat: Which Should You Wear?

 Choosing what to wear on your head when you ride is a big decision.
 The classic cowboy hat is an icon of Western culture, but when you’re in the saddle, safety has to be the priority.
 This is where the cowboy helmet comes in.
 It’s designed to give you the best of both worlds: the look you love with the protection you need.
 Understanding the key differences between a traditional hat and a modern riding helmet will help you make the right choice for your rides.